w3f/Grants-Program/applications/Substrate_Move_System_Pallet_2.md

 ### Team members

-- Roberts Ivanovs ([Github](https://github.com/roberts-ivanovs), [Linkedin](https://www.linkedin.com/in/roberts-ivanovs-3b24b6159/)) is a Rust Software Engineer at Eiger.
-He has extensive experience using Rust for performance-sensitive backend work, the IoT industry, web development, and Solidity/dApp development.
+- **Karlo Mardešić** ([GitHub](https://github.com/Rqnsom), [LinkedIn](https://www.linkedin.com/in/karlo-mardesic)) is a Software Engineer at Eiger and has experience with telecommunications and low-level drivers in C/C++.
+These days his expertise has shifted to blockchain technology and P2P protocols, where he primarily uses Rust to tackle exciting problems.
-- Tomek Piotrowski ([Github](https://github.com/tomekpiotrowski), [Linkedin](https://www.linkedin.com/in/tomasz-piotrowski-17466b4/)) Software Engineer at Eiger, specializing in Rust-based applications.
-With a strong background in software development, he has spent recent years focusing on the Rust programming language.
-At Eiger, Tomasz actively contributes to the advancement of Rust-based blockchains and their ecosystems.
+- **Piotr Olszewski** ([GitHub](https://github.com/asmie), [LinkedIn](https://www.linkedin.com/in/piotr-olszewski-8a239939)) is a Software Engineer at Eiger, and has over 12 years of professional experience, with a strong academic background in distributed computing.
+He has a large bag of experiences, ranging from military appliances to embedded platforms.
+His main tools are C/C++ and Rust.

 ### Contact